giabui/Library/README.md

 * Toggle read status for each book
 * Display of each book on the screen
 * Easy opening and closing of the modal window
+* Random background color generation for each book

 ## Upcoming Features: